johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 supports one or more alternative transport protocols (e.g., DoT, DoH, DoQ) and is configured to advertise these capabilities.

-4. **Absence of the No-Transport Option:** The query does not include an EDNS(0) No-Transport option from the resolver.
+4. **Absence of the No-OTS Option:** The query does not include an EDNS(0) No-OTS option from the resolver.

 5. **Availability of RRSIG SVCB:** If the zone in which the nameserver name is located is signed, only include the SVCB record if it is